uzura8/flaskbird2/README.md

 After registered, push "Next" button

-And press "Continue to  console" button, then your go back to the project top
+And press "Continue to  console" button, then you go back to the project top

 ##### Set web app config to client side setting